FusionAuth/fusionauth-example-node-sso/README.md

 ## Known issues

 Logout only works with on hosts with valid TLS certificates due to browser limitations.
+If you don't have easy access to a FusionAuth instance with a valid TLS certificate, try using https://sandbox.fusionauth.io for the FusionAuth server.
+This is a **shared** host.

 Setting up TLS certificates for local development is beyond the scope of this tutorial, but if you set up all three applications: piediper, hooli and FusionAuth with TLS, then logout will work.